amihaiemil/amihaiemil.github.io/about.md

 permalink: /aboutme/about.html
 ---
 My name is Mihai and I am a Java developer with a Bachelor's degree in Computer Science.
 I'm contributing to opensource and writing this blog because I find it a good way of learning new things and keeping my knowledge updated.

+I am interested not only in the quality of my own code, but also in the quality of the tools that I am using.
+I like to deeply [understand](https://www.amihaiemil.com/2018/01/24/teach-them-the-language-first.html) the technologies I'm working with, follow their development and (lately) also contribute to them myself.
 I also strongly believe that any company which wants to remain relevant on the market should [invest](https://www.amihaiemil.com/2017/11/29/invest-in-a-github-organization.html) in opensource.

 I write a new article about once a month on topics concerning mostly Object-Oriented Programming but also Unit and Integration testing, REST apis or CI/CD automations.
 Here are the articles most interesting to read: